History of English land law: Medieval conveyancing

 The reign of Edward I is notable for three leading statutes, all passed in the interests of the superior lords.
-The 1279 the Statute of Mortmain was the first of a long series directed against the acquisition of land by religious and charitable corporations.
-In 1285 the statute De Donis Conditionalibus forbade the alienation of estates granted to a man and the heirs of his body, which before the statute usually became on the birth of an heir at once alienable, and so the lord lost his escheat.
-The statute Quia Emptores preserved those rights of the lords which were up to that time subject to be defeated by subinfeudation, by enacting that in any alienation of lands the alienee should hold them of the same lord of the fee as the alienor.
-Since 1290 it has been impossible to create an estate in fee-simple to be held of a mesne lord, or to reserve a rent upon a grant of an estate in fee (unless in the form of a rent-charge), or to create a new manor.
+The 1279 the Statute of Mortmain (7 Edw.
+1) was the first of a long series directed against the acquisition of land by religious and charitable corporations.
+In 1285 the statute De Donis Conditionalibus (13 Edw.
+1. c.
+1) forbade the alienation of estates granted to a man and the heirs of his body, which before the statute usually became on the birth of an heir at once alienable, and so the lord lost his escheat.
+The statute Quia Emptores (18 Edw.
+1. c.
+1) preserved those rights of the lords which were up to that time subject to be defeated by subinfeudation, by enacting that in any alienation of lands the alienee should hold them of the same lord of the fee as the alienor.
+Since 1290 it has been impossible to create an estate in fee simple to be held of a mesne lord, or to reserve a rent upon a grant of an estate in fee (unless in the form of a rent-charge), or to create a new manor.
 The statute, however, does not bind the crown.
 The practical effect of the statute was to make the transfer of land thenceforward more of a commercial and less of a feudal transaction.
 The writ of elegit was introduced by the Statute of Westminster II in 1285 as a creditor's remedy over real estate.
 It has, however, been considerably modified by subsequent legislation.

 From 1290 to the reign of Henry VIII, there is no statute of the first importance dealing with real estate.
 The reign of Henry VIII, like that of Edward I, is signalized by three acts, the effects of which continue to this day.
 The one which has had the most lasting influence in law is the Statute of Uses, intended to provide against secrecy of sales of land.
 As a necessary sequel, the Statute of Enrolments required all bargains and sales of land be duly enrolled.
 Bargain and sale was a form of equitable transfer which had for some purposes superseded the common law feoffment.
 It applied only to estates of inheritance and not to terms of years.
-The unforeseen effect of the act of 1535, Enrolment of Bargains of Lands, etc. was to establish as the ordinary form of conveyance until 1841 the conveyance by lease and release.
-Uses having become legal estate by the Statute of Uses, and therefore no longer devisable, the Statute of Wills (explained by the Wills Act of 1542) was passed to remedy this inconvenience.
+The unforeseen effect of the Enrolment of Bargains of Lands, etc. Act 1535 (27 Hen.
+8. c.
+16) was to establish as the ordinary form of conveyance until 1841 the conveyance by lease and release.
+Uses having become legal estate by the Statute of Uses, and therefore no longer devisable, the Statute of Wills (32 Hen.
+8. c.
+1) (explained by the Wills Act 1542) (34 & 35 Hen.
+8. c.
+5) was passed to remedy this inconvenience.
 At least as late as 1911, it remained law as to wills made before 1838.